temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 ![](images/choropleth_facet_map.png)

-We use `fill.free = FALSE`{.r} so that all the maps use the same legend.
+We use `fill.free = FALSE` so that all the maps use the same legend.
 That is, the legend is not set "freely", it is the same across all facets (maps).
 If you were mapping unrelated data variables (for example, percentage Black and median household income), you would want the legends to use different scales, and would omit this parameter.
 We specify the legend title with `tm_legend()`.
 Without it, the legend title defaults to the first variable requested, in this case, "% White".

 Why are we only mapping four races?
 If you look at the data, you will see that the other races are present at very low levels in Philadelphia.
-You can test this by running the code above and replacing `fill = fill_vars`{.r} with `str_subset(colnames(philly_race), "%")`{.r}.
+You can test this by running the code above and replacing `fill = fill_vars` with `str_subset(colnames(philly_race), "%")`.
 This will map all columns (variables) that contain the percent sign, which is all of our percentage race variables.

 There are at least two ways in which this map can be improved.
 First, for small maps like this, the Census tract borders obscure the fill color, particularly on the "% Asian" facet.
 Second, we ended up with three maps on one line and one map on a second line, with a lot of dead space in the lower right.